remix-run/remix/.changeset/late-jars-wonder.md

 "@remix-run/react": patch
 ---

-Fixed a bug with `GET` form submissions to ensure they replace the current search params, which tracks with the browser's behavior.
+Fixed a bug with `GET` form submissions to ensure they replace the current search params, which tracks with the browser's behavior